Federal Reserve keeps interest rates unchanged even as Trump continues to insist they be lowered

 In December, just 12 of the 19 participants in the committee's meetings supported at least one more rate cut this year.
 Most economists forecast the Fed will cut twice this year, most likely at the June meeting or later.

+One issue still overhanging the Fed's decision-making is the administration's trade policy and the tariffs it has imposed on many U.S. trade partners.
+When asked if the impact of tariffs had already moved through inflation, Powell said “a lot of it has,” and added that the Fed generally sees the import taxes as a one-time price increase.

+“The expectation is that we will see the effects of tariffs flowing through goods prices peaking and then starting to come down, assuming there are no new major tariff increases,” said Powell, adding that this was the trend the U.S. central bank expects “to see over the course of this year.”

-Fed officials meet this week in the shadow of unprecedented pressure from the Trump White House.
+Fed officials met this week in the shadow of unprecedented pressure from the Trump White House.
 Powell said Jan.
 11 that the Fed had received subpoenas from the Justice Department as part of a criminal investigation into his congressional testimony about a $2.5 billion building renovation.
 Powell in an unusually blunt video statement said the subpoenas were a pretext to punish the Fed for not cutting rates more quickly.
+On Wednesday, Powell declined to add anything to that earlier statement.

 And last week, the Supreme Court took up Trump's attempt from last year to fire Fed governor Lisa Cook over allegations of mortgage fraud, which she denies.
 No president has fired a governor in the Fed’s 112-year history.
 The justices at an oral argument appeared to be leaning toward allowing her to stay in her job until the case is resolved.